kosssi/cozy-konnector-numericable/README.md

 ### Maintainer

-The lead maintainers for this konnector is
+The lead maintainer for this konnector is @doubleface for Cozy Cloud.
+Before, this konnector was created and maintained by @nicofrand.

 ### Get in touch